Jimmie Walker

 James Carter Walker Jr. (born June 25, 1947) is an American actor and comedian.
 He portrayed James ("J.J.")
 Evans Jr., the older son of James Evans Sr. and Florida Evans, on the CBS television comedy series Good Times.
 The show ran from 1974 to 1979, and Walker was nominated for a Golden Globe Award in 1975 and 1976 for his role as J.J.
 On Good Times, Walker's character was known for his catchphrase "Dyn-o-mite!", and the actor later used it in his mid-1970s TV commercials for Panasonic cassette and 8-track tape players and in a 2021-2023 public announcement for Medicare.

 Walker also starred in Let's Do It Again (1975) with John Amos, and The Greatest Thing That Almost Happened (1977) with James Earl Jones.
 Walker continues to tour the country with his stand-up comedy routine.

-Early life
+Early life and education

-Walker was born in Brooklyn, New York, and raised in the Bronx.
+Walker was born in Brooklyn, New York, and raised in the Melrose Projects of Melrose, Bronx.
 He attended Theodore Roosevelt High School in New York City.
 Through a New York State funded program known as SEEK (Search for Education, Evaluation, and Knowledge), he continued his studies and entered into the field of radio engineering with WRVR.
 As a young man, Walker was a vendor at Yankee Stadium, starting with the 1964 World Series.

-Career
+Early career

 In 1967, Walker began working full-time with WRVR, the radio station of the Riverside Church.
 In 1969, Walker began performing as a stand-up comedian and was eventually discovered by the casting director for Good Times, after making appearances on Rowan & Martin's Laugh In and on the Jack Paar Show.
 He eventually released one stand-up comedy album during the height of his Good Times popularity: Dyn-o-mite on Buddah Records (5635).
 During Good Times' 1974–75 season, Walker was 26 years old, though his character was much younger.
 John Amos, the actor who portrayed Walker's father on Good Times, was actually just eight years older than Walker.

-Walker credits producer/director John Rich for inventing "Dyn-o-mite!" which Rich insisted Walker say on every episode.
+Walker credits producer/director John Rich for inventing "Dyn-o-mite!", which Rich insisted Walker say on every episode.
 Both Walker and executive producer Norman Lear were skeptical of the idea, but the phrase and Walker's character caught on with the audience.

 Off- and on-camera, Walker did not get along with the series' lead, Esther Rolle, because she and Amos disapproved of Walker's increasingly buffoonish character and his popularity, and Walker felt hurt by their disdain.
-Dissatisfaction led Amos (before Rolle), to leave the show, making Walker the star of the show.
+Dissatisfaction led Amos to leave the show before Rolle did, making Walker the star of the show.
 Walker was the only Good Times star to not attend Rolle's funeral.